miltontony/wow/_posts/2015-06-08-gitflow-and-workflow.md

 ![alt text](/wow/resources/fig16.jpg "Title")

 Just before you start celebrating however, you need to make sure that there haven't been changes in the develop branch that conflict with the code you've crafted in your feature branch.
-It's better to solve any potential issues before merging, so what we do is merge an up-to-date develop branch into out feature branch like so:
+It's better to solve any potential issues before merging, so what we do is merge an up-to-date develop branch into our feature branch like so:

 {% highlight bash %}